chrisnoonan98675/site/xl-deploy/how-to/add-a-package-to-xl-deploy.markdown

 weight: 209
 ---

-To deploy an application with XL Deploy, you supply a deployment package.
+To deploy an application with XL Deploy, you must supply a deployment package.
 It contains the files (artifacts) and middleware resources that XL Deploy can deploy to a target environment.

 You can add a deployment package to XL Deploy by creating it in the XL Deploy interface or by importing a Deployment Archive (DAR) file.
 A DAR file is a ZIP file with the `.dar` file extension.
 It contains the files and resources that make up a version of the application, as well as a manifest file (`deployit-manifest.xml`) that describes the package content.

-## Create a package in the interface
+## Create a package using the legacy GUI

-To create a package in the XL Deploy interface:
+To create a package in the XL Deploy legacy GUI:

 1. In the top menu, click **Deployment**.
 1. Click ![Packages](/images/button_add_package_deployment_workspace.png) under **Packages**.